On the Third Day

 On the Third Day is the third studio album by Electric Light Orchestra (ELO), and the first to be recorded without input from Roy Wood.
 It was released in the United States in November 1973 by United Artists Records, and in the United Kingdom on 14 December 1973 by Warner Bros.
 Records.
-From this album on, the word The was dropped from the band's name.
+From this album on, the word The was dropped from the band's name (other than The Night the Light Went On in Long Beach which was one of their live albums).
 The album was reissued on 12 September 2006.

 Release

 On the Third Day was released in 1973 and failed to enter the UK charts at the time, although it did reach the US charts at number 52.
 Side two of the album was recorded during or shortly after the sessions for ELO's second album ELO 2.
 On The Third Day contains shorter tracks than its predecessor, but the four songs on side one of the album were linked into a continuous suite.
 Violinist Mik Kaminski made his debut on side one of this album, replacing Wilfred Gibson, although Gibson plays on side two (plus the bonus tracks).
 Also, cellist Colin Walker left the line up around the same time, leaving Mike Edwards as lone cellist.